-Technology errors and omissions insurance (tech E&O) provides crucial liability coverage for tech businesses and independent contractors who provide expert advice or services.
+Technology errors and omissions insurance (tech E&O) provides crucial liability coverage for tech businesses and independent contractors who provide professional services or advice.
 TechInsurance customers pay a median premium of $61 per month for tech E&O, or $728 annually.

-For protection against common liability claims, most tech businesses and contractors purchase general liability insurance.
+General liability insurance is often required by clients, landlords, and lenders.
+It protects against common liability claims, like a client injury at your office.
 The median cost of general liability insurance is $28 per month, or $340 annually, for TechInsurance customers.

-The chart below shows median liability insurance costs for businesses that purchase policies with TechInsurance.
-The median better illustrates what you can expect to pay since the average values include high and low extremes.
+The chart below shows median business insurance costs for TechInsurance customers.
+The median eliminates high and low outliers, which means it provides a better idea of what you can expect to pay than the average.

 See small business insurance costs for common policies:

-Factors such as your policy's liability limits and your deductible affect your premium.
+The policy liability limits and deductible you choose will affect the premium you pay.
 Higher limits cost more and provide greater coverage.
 A higher deductible could reduce your premium but cost more in the long run.

-Most IT and tech businesses and contractors (63%) choose errors and omissions policies with a $1 million per-occurrence limit and a $1 million aggregate limit.
-That means the policy has:
+Most tech businesses and contractors (63%) choose errors and omissions policies with a:

 The cost of small business liability insurance also depends on the specifics of the policy.
 For example, an errors and omissions policy that includes cyber liability insurance will cost more since it includes coverage for data breaches.

 Pay your annual premium in full.
 When you purchase a policy, you can pay your premium in monthly or annual installments.
-The annual premium often costs less than the monthly payments.
+Paying annually often costs less than making monthly payments.

-Balance your limits and deductible.
+Buy only the coverage you need.
 Small tech companies don't necessarily need the same protection as larger companies.
-When purchasing a policy, choose limits and a deductible that are appropriate for your level of risk.
+When purchasing a policy, choose coverage limits and a deductible that are appropriate for your level of risk.